fast-af/developer-portal-starter/developer-portal/for-shoppers/privacy-and-security.md

 ---
-title: "Fast Shopper Docs: Privace and Security"
+title: "Fast Shopper Docs: Privacy and Security"
 description: Fast Shopper Privacy and Security
 keywords: Fast Shopper Privacy and Security
 ---

 # Privacy and Security

-Fast takes privacy and security seriously.
-Find all of the information here.
+Fast considers privacy to be crucial to the user experience.
+To that end, **we are PCI-Compliant and are always incorporating safeguards to protect your information**.

+What makes Fast different from other checkout platforms: we don’t store your personal information!
+Learn more about protecting your account and how to reach us if your email address ever gets hacked.